PaperData/TSE_data/README.md

-### Detailed experimental results for the paper `"BinSeeker: Semantic Learning and Emulation Based Cross-platform Binary Vulnerability Seeker"`
+### Detailed experimental results for the paper `"Semantic Learning and Emulation Based Cross-platform Binary Vulnerability Seeker"`

 We list detailed search results as follows.
 For each vulnerability, the following figure shows the search ranking from three aspects: across compilation optimization options, across compilers and across architectures.
 We treat the vulnerable functions in the X86-GCC-O3 version of binaries as the source to search for them from the other versions of binaries (for example, X86-Clang-O0, MIPS-Clang-O3).